danieltrianaa/NFT-card-web-component/README.md

-# NFT Card Web Component
+# NFT Card Web Component Gallery

-This is a solution to the [NFT preview card component](https://www.frontendmentor.io/challenges/nft-preview-card-component-SbdUL_w0U) challenge on Frontend Mentors.
-I create the card as a reusable web component for putting in practice what i've learned.
-Also i put in practice optimization and ...
+This project is a mini-gallery of fake NFT collections, where you can show and hide the images with a toggle switch.
+I created the cards and the toggle switch as a reusable [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) for putting into practice what I've learned.

 ## Preview